NathanaeldHerrera/Chipmunk-phylogenomics/4. Multi Sequence Alignments/MSA_generation.md

 ```
 AMAS.py concat -f fasta -d dna -i *.fasta --part-format raxml -u phylip -t phyllotis_45ind_X-linked_trim75.phylip
 ```
-Now we have gene tree alignments for gene tree analyses and species delimitation as well as a concatenated alignments for autosomes and X-linked scaffolds for ML analyses.
+Now, we have gene tree alignments for gene tree analyses and species delimitation as well as a concatenated alignments for autosomes and X-linked scaffolds for ML analyses.